-Developed for the Active Canberra Social Media workshops, these templates provide the first step towards developing a Social Media policy.
+Developed for the Sport and Recreation Social Media workshops, these templates provide the first step towards developing a Social Media policy.
 They are designed to be used by all levels of sport from clubs to NSO's.

 - Social Media Definitions (PDF 390 KB)